 In high school, I discovered the personal essay, a love affair that continues unabated.
 A private person, I’m drawn to revealing myself on the page, whether about the pain of my brother’s addiction, grappling with faith, or the dangers of inviting a man into my kitchen too soon.
 Since 1996, my essays have appeared in the East Bay Express, Image, Real Simple, Bon Appétit, Health, The New York Times, and Best American Spiritual Writing.
 More recently, I’ve posted reflections to Good Letters, the Image blog, as well as here at my own blog.
+I’ve started writing for national magazines again, most recently for Spirituality and Health magazine.
 I’ve begun writing a historical and personal exploration of spirituality and sex.

 On the fiction front, my short stories have won national prizes and fellowships and appeared in literary magazines.
 I’ve also completed a novel, an excerpt of which you can read here.

-I live in San Francisco with my husband and a skittish cat, and I teach writing at UC Berkeley Extension and online through the Glen Workshop.
+I live in San Francisco with my husband and a skittish cat, and I teach writing at UC Berkeley Extension, The Grotto, and online through the Glen Workshop.
 I also lead book discussions and talks, and give occasional readings.

 Four joys: swimming in the rain; working closely with students on their writing; dark chocolate; the steam room at Tassajara